 - affectionate, giving credit especially where credit is due.

 - a practicing preacher.
-That is, they practice what they preach.
+That is, ne practices what ne preaches.

 - honest, consistent, responsible, reliable.
-Gets shit done, abiding by any promises they make in the process.
+Gets shit done, abiding by any promises ne makes in the process.

 - a lover of practicality–think “waste not, want not”–which can lead to a lot of saved resources.

 - a source of stability for loved ones.
 Arsenicum will always be there for them during stressful times, as Arsenicums, in health (and having overcame ill-health) are very resilient themselves.

 - defensive of loved ones.
 No one can talk shit without a rebuttal from Arsenicum–an argument Arsenicum will win.

 - capable of making others feel really good about themselves through Arsenicum’s carefully-selected words.

-- incredibly successful at reading comprehension, critical thinking, deciphering analytics, investigative endeavors, and once again, seeing through bullshit.
+- incredibly successful at reading comprehension, critical thinking, deciphering analytics, investigative endeavors, debate, and as always, seeing through bullshit.